SCIInstitute/shapeworks-cloud/README.md

 Using `docker-compose` is the simplest configuration to start with, so it is a prerequisite for this quick start.

 ### Initial Setup
+1. Run `docker-compose build`
-1. Run `docker-compose run --rm django ./manage.py migrate`
+2. Run `docker-compose run --rm django ./manage.py migrate`
-2. Run `docker-compose run --rm django ./manage.py createsuperuser`
+3. Run `docker-compose run --rm django ./manage.py createsuperuser`
-3. Run `docker-compose run --rm django ./manage.py makeclient` and follow the prompts to create your own user
+4. Run `docker-compose run --rm django ./manage.py makeclient`

+### Run Application
+1. Run `docker-compose up`
+2. Access the site, starting at http://localhost:8081/
+3. Access admin console at http://localhost:8000/admin/
+4. When finished, use `Ctrl+C`

 ### Example Data
 The ShapeWorks Cloud Client ([SWCC](swcc)) is a Python library to interact with a ShapeWorks Cloud server.
 You can use SWCC to upload some example data.